Highlands Meander & Panorama Region

 The Highveld plateau is sprinkled with pan systems which fill up during the wet summer season and typically hold water into winter.
 These ephemeral wetlands are a magnet for waterfowl, with ducks, geese, herons, cormorants and others often in abundance.
 Blue, Grey Crowned and Wattled Cranes breed in these natural wetlands, while plovers and migratory sandpipers forage on mudflats.
 Furthermore skulking rallids, such as Red-chested Flufftail, African Rail, African Snipe and Black Crake make for a challenging and rewarding search.

 The Highlands & Wetlands Birding Route includes Wakkerstroom, Chrissiesmeer and Dullstroom.

-The Mkhuze area is a place of great beauty and high contrasts.
+The Mkuze area is a place of great beauty and high contrasts.
 World-renowned as a mecca for bird lovers (more than 400 species have been recorded here) the junction of the moderate and tropical climate zones creates a habitat suitable for an extraordinary variety of plants and animals.
-This area is renowned for a variety of localised birds including Pink-throated Twinspot, Eastern Nicators, Pel's Fishing Owls and Neergaard's Sunbird.
+This area is renowned for a variety of localised birds including Pink-throated Twinspot, Eastern Nicator, Pel's Fishing Owl, African Broadbill and Neergaard's Sunbird.